_MG_9004-R-A.jpg

 Move Stuckness into Flow

-I guide individuals towards expanded awareness, greater presence, and improved performance.
+I guide individuals toward expanded awareness, greater presence, and improved performance.
 The Alexander Technique is a learning process by which we recognize and “un-do” unconscious or unhelpful psychophysical patterns that interfere with our ability to move, breathe, and respond freely.

 Benefits: